 That said, personally, if I'm going to be making double (like in the Arrowhead quilt block) or triple FGs, my preferred method is still paper piecing—unless I need to control the direction of their seam allowances—because I can economize on the number of trimming cuts.

-But if I'm making singles, or need doubles and triples AND the ability to control the seam allowances, the Wing Clipper is now my new go-to ruler for FG.
+But if I'm making singles, or need doubles and triples AND the ability to control the direction the seam allowances are pressed, the Wing Clipper is now my new go-to ruler for FG.

 No one is more surprised than me!

 Nope—not interested.
-Show me more way to make Flying Geese.
+Show me more ways to make Flying Geese.